Skip to main content

 Your first mind map won't be perfect.
 That's fine.
 The skill develops with practice.

 For AI-assisted mind mapping that automatically visualizes connections in your study materials, try Atlas.
-Upload your notes and see your knowledge come alive as an interactive graph.
+Upload your notes and see your knowledge come alive as an interactive map.